-Given filtered and synchronized experimental data, the SMA REACT calibration GUI finds the best fit of constitutive model parameters (martensitic elastic modulus, austenite start temperature, etc.).
-Following the thermodynamically consistent model derived by Lagoudas et al., the developed calibration routine leverages hybrid optimization to minimize error between model prediction and experimental data.
+Given filtered and synchronized experimental data from the processing module, the model calibration module finds the best fit of constitutive model parameters (martensitic elastic modulus, austenite start temperature, etc.) based on the Lagoudas one-dimensional constitutive model.
+The developed calibration routine leverages hybrid optimization to minimize error between model prediction and experimental data.
+Hybrid optimization comprises a global optimization (i.e., a genetic algorithm) to identify a starting point for a local gradient-based optimization (i.e., SLSQP).
 Our tool enables the user to customize the optimization routine as well as the model parameters to be optimized (e.g., bounds and free variables).
 Outputs from the calibration routine include a set of model parameters to be used in future analyses (i.e., material properties for FEA) and a thermodynamically consistent phase diagram based on calibrated model parameters.
-We focus on the Lagoudas one-dimensional constitutive model, but one could leverage the developed framework and extend the software to consider other constitutive models, higher dimensional models (e.g., 3D models with anisotropic effects), and different loading modes (e.g., superelasticity).